ShahinSecLab/Write-Ups/writeups/pass the hash/README.md

 nano passthehash.txt
 ```

-## Step 4 — Crack the Hashes With Hashcat
+## Step 4 — Crack the Hashes with Hashcat

 Run: